Front desk areas and staffed drive-up windows will open to customers with social distancing and safety at the forefront.

 Leftover and OTC License page.

-2019 over-the-counter spring turkey license sales went on sale March 19, 2019 and annual mountain lion licenses went on sale March 25, 2019.
+Over-the-counter unlimited spring turkey license sales went on sale March 1, 2020 and annual mountain lion licenses went on March 25, 2020.

 Customers may use Visa, MasterCard or Discover credit cards.
 Visa, MasterCard, or Discover debit cards work if they can be used without a PIN.
 Licenses are mailed the business day following the purchase.